Sergey Akhromeyev: Chief of the General Staff and retirement

 From December 1988, he served as the Inspector General of the Group of Inspectors General of the Ministry of Defense of the Soviet Union.
 In March 1990, he was made advisor to the President of the USSR on military affairs.
 He resigned from all positions in 1991.
 On November 14, in an interview with the conservative Soviet magazine, he stated that in case of internal division within the USSR, there is a possibility that the military will be dispatched to prevent the country's disintegration.
 He stated:

 "I openly state my position.
 I support the socialist way of life.
 If someone attempts to split the country or change its social system by force or other unconstitutional acts, the president and the Soviets can decide to use force to ensure the protection of our motherland.
 Unify and maintain its constitutional social system."

 His comments attracted attention.
 On June 19, 1991, at a press conference commemorating the 50th anniversary of the Great Patriotic War, Akhromeyev observed that the situation of the Soviet Union in 1991 was similar to that of 1941.
-He believed that the country was heading for its destruction, going so far as to say that "which was defended by Soviet soldiers and civilians at the expense of millions of people people, is about to collapse".
+He believed that the country was heading for its destruction, going so far as to say that "which was defended by Soviet soldiers and civilians at the expense of millions of people, is about to collapse".

 According to Russian political writer Roy Medvedev:

 "Marshal Akhromeyev was a worthy military leader and was highly respected in the army and in the party.
 The Marshal was discouraged by the behavior of the President of the USSR, who stopped giving his adviser and assistant any assignments and constantly postponed the decision a number of important military problems that Akhromeyev considered urgent.
 In the end, Akhromeyev submitted his resignation letter back in June 1991, but Gorbachev was also slow to resolve this issue."